DS-100/DS-100.github.io/fa21faq.md

 **A.** Currently (Aug 23, 2021) the waitlist is relatively short compared to the overall class size, so we do not expect any issues allowing waitlisted students once the usual early-semester shuffle takes place.
 We recommend that you sign up for the class Piazza and follow the class assuming you'll have a slot soon.
 We'll be monitoring the waitlist and will do our best to ensure all waitlisted students can enroll.

 ---
+**Q. I have a Concurrent Enrollment Request that hasn't been approved yet, what should I do?**

+**A.** By campus policy, we must first process the waitlist in its entirety before we can admit you.
+We will do all we can to ensure all waitlisted students are promptly admitted, so that you can also enroll in the course, though we can not provide 100% guarantee that will be the case.
+But given we think it is _likely_ we'll be able to admit you, we strongly suggest you start working on the course, following lectures and turning in assignments, from the start.
+This will prevent you from falling behind and will give you the best chance of success in the class.
+---

 **Q. I Have a time conflict for the final, what can I do?**

 **A.** The course will have a final group project in lieu of a final exam, so there should be no issues for anyone on this front.